From Loudersound.

 brilliant 'Giant with band in hands' gatefold picture sleeve.

-The sleeve shows just a little light general wear with light
+The sleeve shows just a little light general wear whilst the

 Be the first to comment